OpenHFT/RFC/Self-Bootstrapping-Data/Self-Bootstraping-Data-0.1.md

 }
 ```

 After this point, the file may contain meta data, user data.
-The actual data may reside in additional files in the same directory, or additional data could be in sub-directories of the directory which conatins the file.
+The actual data may reside in additional files in the same directory, or additional data could be in sub-directories of the directory which contains the file.